1. Preparing the Manuscript Files

 1.6.7 Seven keywords describing the collection as a whole.

-1.6.8 For each individual contribution, five keywords describing the contribution and a ~200-word abstract.
+1.6.8 For each individual contribution, five keywords describing the contribution and an abstract (of no more than 200 words).

 1.6.11 If amenable, please include editor photograph(s).